At a glance

 Reduce sun exposure:

 Try to keep cats inside between the hours of 10 am – 4 pm, this is even more important if your cat is white or pale cats.
-Cats should have access to a shady area to get out of the sun and if you notice any redness or damaged tissue, especially around the ears, seek veterinary attention.
+Provide access to a shady area so that the cat can get out of the sun.
+If you notice any redness or damaged tissue, especially around the ears, seek veterinary attention.

 Cigarette smoke is a carcinogen in both cats and humans.

 Even if you decide to go with triannual vaccinations, it is still important your cat see a veterinarian at least once a year and twice a year once he reaches 7 years of age.